Thursday, April 30, 2026

 Yet, in spite of all these limitations, she would take the time to write personal letters to me.
 Knowing my interests, she would also send carefully selected paper cuttings from magazines, about a workshop or a course on communication or media.

-Her life quietly taught me that sincerity in words and consistency in action is what give true meaning to relationships.
+Her life quietly taught me that sincerity in words and consistency in action is what gives true meaning to relationships.

 Now, as I stand among what remains of Karunalaya, with bushes, creepers, and climbers wrapping themselves around the spreading trees, I am filled with a quiet sense of awe.
 God once used this place to bring healing to many, to witness countless births, and to restore lives, even saving those struck by poison.